 Some destinations seem like they were specially designed to be a port of call.
 Exuberant scenery from the sea, ports conveniently located near the city center and a range of tourist attractions easily reachable in just one day are some the factors that make a destination an excellent port of call.
-Dreamlines has selected the 6 top destinations in Europe that should be visited while on a cruise.
+CruiseAway has selected the top 6 cruise destinations in Europe!
+Click Here to check out our cruise deals by destination!

 1 – Barcelona, Catalonia, Spain

 The short distance between the port and the old town makes Barcelona one of those perfect destinations to be explored during a cruise stopover.
 Within a short walking distance from the cruise port, you will be at the beginning of Las Ramblas, the most famous shopping street in the city.
 If you head to another direction, in less than 10 minutes you can reach Barceloneta Beach, the most popular strip of sand in the Mediterranean.
 The tour can continue along the Modernisme Route, an itinerary that takes you through the main architectural masterpieces of Gaudí and Muntaner, and culminates with the impressive Sagrada Familia Church.

 2 – Reykjavik, Iceland